Dead Again (Mercyful Fate album)

-Dead Again is the sixth studio album by Danish heavy metal band Mercyful Fate, released in 1998 by Metal Blade Records.
+Dead Again is the sixth studio album by Danish heavy metal band Mercyful Fate, released on 9 June 1998 through Metal Blade Records.
 It marks the first album from Mercyful Fate that Michael Denner is not present on.
 It also marked a new era for the band, as the production is more muddy and raw, and the guitar tone is more distorted than on the three previous albums.
 In addition, the album introduced a more complex and arguably progressive sound to several of its tracks.